thorve/OpenTicket/DesignDoc/RMA.md

 ### Review/Approval

 At this stage, Publisher will validate the required information for the RMA case, and approve / reject / request more information, which may include:
-   * whether any mandotary information is missing
+   1. whether any mandotary information is missing
-   * whether a kind of service level is supported for specific region
+   1. whether a kind of service level is supported for specific region

-### Part tracking
+### Part Tracking

 There are two seperate cases at this stage:
    1. Replacement shippment:
       1. Publisher will provide the shippment information, including carrier, planned arrive date
       1. Publisher will notify the status of the replacement shippment and delivery
-   2. Defective part shippment:
+   1. Defective part shippment:
       1. Consumer will provide the shippment information, including carrier, planned arrive date
       1. Publisher will notify the status of the replacement shippment and delivery